apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/025-configuring-odbc-on-mac-os-x.md

 ### Configuring .mapr.drillodbc.ini

-To configure the MapR Drill ODBC Driver in the `mapr.drillodbc.ini` configuration file, complete the following steps:
+To configure the MapR Drill ODBC Driver in the `.mapr.drillodbc.ini` configuration file, complete the following steps:

-  1. Open the `mapr.drillodbc.ini` configuration file in a text editor.
+  1. Open the `.mapr.drillodbc.ini` configuration file in a text editor.

   2. Edit the DisableAsync setting if you want to enable a synchronous ODBC connection for performance reasons.
 Change the default 0 to 1 to disable the asynchronous and enable the synchronous connection.
 A change in state occurs during driver initialization and is propagated to all driver DSNs.

-  3. Edit the DriverManagerEncoding setting if necessary.
-The value is typically UTF-16 or UTF-32, but depends on the driver manager used. iODBC uses UTF-32 and unixODBC uses UTF-16.
-Review your ODBC Driver Manager documentation for the correct setting.
+	**Note**: As of version 1.3.8 of the driver, the DriverManagerEncoding setting is automatically detected and set if necessary.
+The value depends on the driver manager used; it's typically UTF-16 or UTF-32. iODBC uses UTF-32 and unixODBC uses UTF-16.

-  4. Save the `mapr.drillodbc.ini` configuration file.
+  3. Save the `.mapr.drillodbc.ini` configuration file.

 ### Next Step